 Let me explain what I mean.
 Here's a hypothetical for you:

 Let's say it takes 5 years to earn a black belt in a style.
-Let's assume 10 hours of training a week (in class and home practice) and 50 weeks in the year.
-That makes you a dedicated martial artist, by the way.
+Let's assume 10 hours of training a week (in class and home practice) and 50 training weeks in the year (missing a couple of weeks for vacation or holidays or whatnot).
 So, this person would earn black belt rank with 2,500 training hours.

 If a person trains 20 hours a week, a super-dedicated person who is going WAY above and beyond in training, that person can get that same amount of training in half the time, 2-1/2 years.